 What Are Permanent Work Restrictions and What Do They Mean?

-Workers who come to us for help with on-the-job injuries have typically performed heavy work responsibilities for the majority of their working life.
+Workers who come to us for help with on-the-job injuries have typically performed heavy work responsibilities for the majority of their working lives.
 As such, we understand that when you’ve been injured on the job, it’s not just inconvenient — it’s a life-changing event.
 Transitioning from heavy-duty job duties to sedentary work can mean a pay cut and difficulty switching to work of an entirely different nature.

 When you are placed under permanent work restrictions, it may feel like your career is over.
 But with help from Shook & Stone, you’ll understand your options, your rights under the law, and eventually find your way back to work.